dromotherm/documentation/pages/themis/EnlessTRH/TRH_recording.md

 {% include tip.html content="in case of success, L1 and L2 remain lit for 1 minute if radio quality is good" %}

-{% incluse tip.html content="L1, L2 and L3 remain lit for 1 minute if radio communication quality is poor." %}
+{% include tip.html content="L1, L2 and L3 remain lit for 1 minute if radio communication quality is poor." %}

 {% include warning.html content="in case of failure, L2 and L3 blink during a lap of time" %}